 - The chapter submits its organization's proof of liability insurance to the Office of Fraternity and Sorority Life annually upon expiration using the Liability Insurance Form.
 [2.5 points] [Due upon expiration view a full list of expiration dates for chapters here] - The chapter submits its organization's risk management policy and emergency procedures to the Office of Fraternity and Sorority Life using the Risk Management & Emergency Procedures Form.
-[2.5 points] [Due February 1, 2019] - The chapter submits the Hazing Compliance Form to the Office of Fraternity and Sorority Life each semester.
-[2.5 points per semester] [Due February 1, 2019 and September 6, 2019 respectively]
+[2.5 points] [Due September 1, 2023]